aghontpi/dnde/README.md

 There are soo many drag and drop editors that helps in **creating website** but **not mails**, because mails differ a lot from `a normal html webpage'

-- even if there are `mail editors` avialable, they are paid and not `open-source`.
+- even if there are `mail editors` available, they are paid and not `open-source`.

 One such example would be `unlayer`, It claims to be opensource but its not.